Common Information Model (computing)

 The Distributed Management Task Force maintains the CIM to allow consistent management of these managed elements, independent of their manufacturer or provider.

 Overview

 One way to describe CIM is to say that it allows multiple parties to exchange management information about these managed elements.
-However, this falls short in expressing that CIM not only represents these managed elements and the management information, but also provides means to actively control and manage these elements.
+However, this falls short of fully capturing CIM's ability not only to describe these managed elements and the management information, but also to actively control and manage them.
 By using a common model of information, management software can be written once and work with many implementations of the common model without complex and costly conversion operations or loss of information.

 The CIM standard is defined and published by the Distributed Management Task Force (DMTF).
 A related standard is Web-Based Enterprise Management (WBEM, also defined by DMTF) which defines a particular implementation of CIM, including protocols for discovering and accessing such CIM implementations.

 Schema and specifications

 The CIM standard includes the CIM Infrastructure Specification and the CIM Schema: